69th Edition of Winter Show Returns to the Park Avenue Armory with Record Sales and a Glittering Opening Night Gala

 general admissions and the net proceeds from the Opening Night Party on January 19, Young Collectors Night on January 26, and other special events benefitted East Side House and contributed substantially to its robust community programming.
-The Winter Show once again offered collectors and connoisseurs the opportunity to explore the diverse offerings of its expert group of international dealers, as well as several special programs and events to engage more deeply with the fair’s offerings.
+The 69th Edition of Winter Show once again offered collectors and connoisseurs the opportunity to explore the diverse offerings of its expert group of international dealers, as well as several special programs and events to engage more deeply with the fair's offerings.
 The 2023 edition expanded upon its already extensive network of collaborations through an engaging series of panel discussions and lectures with leading museums and institutions, expert voices in art and antiques, and notable designers and architects.

 Executive Director Helen Allen said "We were thrilled with the response from both our visitors and our dealers who were enthusiastic with the fair's return to our long-time home at the Park Avenue Armory.
 Visitors acquired notable works ranging from important maps and French paintings to rare 18th-century English furniture to contemporary American glass and Japanese ceramics.
 Thanks to the hard work and collaboration of our exhibitors, supporters, and partners, we were able to present a spectacular fair that supports and brings awareness to East Side House and the life-changing programs it provides."

 In a special activation, The Winter Show collaborated with the 2023 Design Council Co-Chairs, Bunny Williams and Elizabeth Lawrence, Alex Papachristidis, and Stephen Sills to curate whimsical vignettes featuring objects from exhibitors on the Show floor.
-Further engaging with the interior design community, The Winter Show invited a group of emerging designers nominated by Design Council Honorary Chair Wendy Goodman to join the leadership team as the inaugural Rising Stars, including Darren Jett, Delia Kenza, and Olivia Song.
+Further engaging with the interior design community, The 69th Edition of Winter Show invited a group of emerging designers nominated by Design Council Honorary Chair Wendy Goodman to join the leadership team as the inaugural Rising Stars, including Darren Jett, Delia Kenza, and Olivia Song.

 The 2023 edition of The Winter Show also featured a special fashion pop-up fashion exhibition, "How We Dressed in the Beautiful Country: Selections from the Museum of Chinese in America's Fashion and Costume Collections."
 The presentation was organized by Museum of Chinese in America (MOCA) in partnership with East Side House, a fellow recipient of Bank of America's Neighborhood Builders Award, and highlighted two of MOCA's key collections of fashion and costumes.